KristijanBoshev/Apple_Dset_Mlflow/README.md

 ## Limitations

-Due to technical constraints, artifacts generated during experimentation are stored locally and cannot be accessed directly from Databricks.
-If you require more details about the artifacts, please feel free to contact me privately.
+Due to constraints, the experiment server is stored locally in Databricks.
+If you require more details about the parameters tracking, please feel free to contact me privately.